 |Ingesting a foreign body||$2,000||$1,600||$400|

 *Disclaimer: Please note that the costs quoted in the above table are guides only.
 Costs can vary greatly based on severity, required treatment and how much your vet charges.
-For example, the quoted cost of snake bite is $2,000, but in severe cases treatment could cost well over $10,000.
+For example, the quoted cost for a snake bite is $2,000, but in severe cases, treatment could cost well over $10,000.

 All insurance policies have exclusions, and pet insurance is no exception.
 In South Australia, some of the conditions to watch out for as you compare pet insurance include the following: